SivyerLab/pystim/docs/html/_sources/detailedinstall.rst.txt

 -----------------------

-The following changes to the psychopy source code (version 1.84.2) are necessary to run the application.
+The following changes to the psychopy source code (version 1.84.2) are required to run the application.
 This has been fixed for subsequent releases.
 Psychopy source can be found in the python site-packages folder.

 1. In order to allow simultaneous offsetting and scaling of the pyglet